Have you ever asked, “does rice water dry your hair out?”

 Well, the answer is:

 Yes, If used incorrectly or too much, rice water does dry your hair out because it has so much protein in it.
+And UNLESS you do a weekly wash day, you can't use rice water rinses as if it were TGIN green tea natural hair leave-in without your hair drying out.

 Too much of a good thing can turn into a bad thing.